sshslvie/constant/README.md

 Dear Constant members,

-Through this repository I share with you my application, motivation and demonstration, for joining you over at constant.
+Through this repository I share with you my application for joining you over at constant.

 Notes on method ;